IWantBe/Dynamic-Spectral-Graph-Anomaly-Detection/README.md

 # Dynamic-Spectral-Graph-Anomaly-Detection
-Dynamic Spectral Graph Anomaly Detection is accepted by AAAI2025.
+Dynamic Spectral Graph Anomaly Detection is published by AAAI2025.

 I would like to express my sincere gratitude to Mr. Zhang Tairui for his work on the code implementation, and also extend my heartfelt thanks to the other collaborators.